AbdalrhmanHamza/so/src/pages/posts/24-css-text-effects.md

 </br>

-Collection of Html and CSS text effects hand picked from codepen.io.
+Collection of HTML and CSS text effects hand-picked from codepen.io.

 </br>